tripsolutions/py-liant/README.md

 list or a single entity (i.e. `GET /child@1/parent` also works).
 All hints provided must come after the drilldown specifier and they will refer to the entities in the relationship being drilled down into.
-For example, in the request `GET /parent@1/children:+blob` the hint will defer loading of column `Child.blob`.
+For example, in the request `GET /parent@1/children:+blob` the hint will undefer loading of column `Child.blob`.

 If the property being drilled into is a collection all [Filtering, sorting and